Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/SingleStreamSSR/README.md

 ## Compilation and Analysis

-Navigate to the `MultiKernel` directory.
+Navigate to the `SingleStreamSSR` directory.
 The `Makefile` defines three methods:

 - `aie`
   - Compiles the graph and the kernels